 Many folks say cannabis helps them feel better.
 For a while now, cannabis—and namely tetrahydrocannabinol (THC)—has been found to help uplift mood and ease depression.

-But sometimes too much THC can lead to people feeling anxious, jittery and even more down—not exactly the effects those suffering from depression are looking for in their medical marijuana.
+But sometimes too much THC can lead to people feeling anxious, jittery, and even more down—not exactly the effects those suffering from depression are looking for in their medical marijuana.

 But there’s a way to take cannabis to help relieve depression: microdosing.
 And guess what?
 It’s backed by science.

-Microdosing is the practice of taking the minimal amount of some substance to achieve the effects you want.
+Microdosing is the practice of taking a minimal amount of some substance to achieve the effects you want.
 So, with cannabis, individuals may consume very small amounts of the plant throughout the day to feel happier or to relieve pain.

-Because the doses are so low (most people start with 2–3 mg of THC per serving), microdosing allows folks to experience the cannabinoid’s benefits without feeling high.
+Because the doses are so low (most people start with 2–3 mg of THC per serving), microdosing allows folks to experience the cannabinoids benefits without feeling high.

 Many people, including HelloMD co-founder Pamela Hadfield, rely on microdosing to feel better while still being able to function.
 For Pamela, microdosing cannabis several times a day means she can be fully present for her three kids and help run a business without the debilitating migraines that plagued her for decades.
 Since she started microdosing cannabis, she’s been migraine-free.